icis4/yat/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 - Changes on-the-fly by keywords like \!(Port()), \!(PortSettings()), \!(Baud()),... are now reflected in the terminal settings, i.e. also indicated by '*' (related to reqs. #71 and #403).
 - [Terminal > Settings... > Advanced...] dialog rearranged for better fitting screen.
-- Upgrade to .NET 4.0 runtime (precondition for new automatic actions [Chart/Plot/Histogram] and preparing upcoming feature request #74, part of feature request #229).
+- Upgrade to .NET 4.0 (runtime as well as framework) (precondition for new automatic actions [Chart/Plot/Histogram] and preparing upcoming feature request #74, part of feature request #229).
 - Consequently, x64 distributions no longer need to be 'AnyCPU' builds (former limitation).
+- Improved error message in case the required .NET  is missing.
 - Project/Assembly structure slightly refined (preparing upcoming feature request #74).
 - Test coverage of sending and processing significantly increased (related to refactorings above).